sapsarhh/cryptonite_taskphase_Arhan/DigestingDocumentation.md

 /challenge/challenge --uemmfa NUM
 Incorrect usage!
 Please read the challenge man page! firstly I used the above commands and arguments but that didnt work.
-But after the following hit and trial the commands worked and I got the flag:
+But after the following hit and trial the commands worked and I got the flag as I didnt realized that I had to enter the actual number until I tried it:
 ~~~
 bash
 challenge --uemmfa NUM